 Professor Peter Sasieni

-Professor Peter Sasieni is the Deputy Director of the Centre for Cancer Prevention at Queen Mary University of London.
+Professor Peter Sasieni is the Academic Director of the Kings Clinical Trials Unit at King's College London.
 He is an expert in cancer prevention, clinical trials and cancer screening, and his work influences both policy and practice.

 Screening can save lives by spotting cancers at an early stage, when they are easier to treat, and in some cases even prevent cancer from developing.